XavierWww/Chinese-Medical-Entity-Recognition/README.md

 ### Hope you guys can play my codes successfully and enjoy them !

+You also can see a Chinese explanatory article I shared on Zhihu: https://zhuanlan.zhihu.com/p/453350271

 If you have any problems, please feel free to contact me via email: [xavier.wu@connect.ust.hk].